frain-dev/convoy/web/ui/website/content/docs/convoyjs.md

 ### Sending an Event

-To send an event, you'll need the `app_id` we created in the earlier section.
+To send an event, you'll need the `uid` from the application we created earlier.

 ```js
 try {